Janhavi-Agrahari/Tic-tac-toe/README.md

 # Tic-tac-toe

-This repository contains a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
+Experience classic fun with our HTML/CSS/JavaScript Tic Tac Toe game.
+Simple, addictive, and ready for endless matches!

 # How to Play: